Dhanvantree

 Portfolio rebalancing offers several key benefits for mutual fund investors:

-- Risk Management: By rebalancing, investors can mitigate the risk of overexposure to certain asset classes or market sectors, ensuring that their portfolio’s risk profile remains consistent with their risk tolerance.
+• Risk Management: Mitigate the risk of overexposure to certain asset classes or market sectors, ensuring the portfolio’s risk profile remains consistent with risk tolerance.

-- Maintaining Diversification: Rebalancing helps prevent the concentration of assets in a single asset class or security, maintaining portfolio diversification and reducing volatility.
+• Maintaining Diversification: Prevent the concentration of assets in a single asset class or security, maintaining diversification and reducing volatility.

-- Capitalizing on Opportunities: Rebalancing allows investors to capitalize on market opportunities by reallocating assets to undervalued or outperforming sectors, potentially enhancing long-term returns.
+• Capitalizing on Opportunities: Reallocate assets to undervalued or outperforming sectors, potentially enhancing long-term returns.

-- Threshold-Based Rebalancing: Investors set predetermined threshold levels for asset allocations and rebalance the portfolio when deviations exceed a certain threshold, responding to significant changes in asset prices or market conditions.
+• Threshold-Based Rebalancing: Set threshold levels for asset allocations and rebalance when deviations exceed a certain threshold, responding to significant changes in asset prices or market conditions.

-- Percentage-Based Rebalancing: Investors rebalance the portfolio when the actual asset allocation deviates by a certain percentage from the target allocation, restoring the target allocation to maintain portfolio alignment.
+• Percentage-Based Rebalancing: Rebalance when the actual asset allocation deviates by a certain percentage from the target allocation, restoring the target allocation to maintain portfolio alignment.

 Practical Considerations for Portfolio Rebalancing